thanos-io/thanos/docs/components/query-frontend.md

                                  'query-range.response-cache-config-file' flag
                                  (lower priority).
 Content of YAML file that contains response cache configuration.
+      --labels.split-interval=24h
+                                 Split labels requests by an interval and execute in parallel, it should be greater than 0 when labels.response-cache-config is
+                                 configured.
+      --labels.max-retries-per-request=5
+                                 Maximum number of retries for a single label/series API request; beyond this, the
+                                 downstream error is returned.
+      --labels.max-query-parallelism=14
+                                 Maximum number of labels requests will be scheduled in parallel by the Frontend.
+      --labels.response-cache-max-freshness=1m
+                                 Most recent allowed cacheable result for labels requests, to prevent caching very recent
+                                 results that might still be in flux.
+      --labels.partial-response  Enable partial response for labels requests if no partial_response param is specified.
+                                 --no-labels.partial-response for disabling.
+      --labels.default-time-range=24h
+                                 The default metadata time range duration for retrieving labels through Labels and Series API when the range parameters are not specified.
       --cache-compression-type=""
                                  Use compression in results cache.
 Supported
                                  values are: 'snappy' and ” (disable